 The objective of this task is the first stage of the scientific data flow, that is, the Data GEneration and information eXtraction (D-GEX).

-During the reporting period INAF partners carried out work aimed to deploy and make operational a high performance computation machine based on ARM based SoC (System on Chip) low power consumption architecture.
+During the reporting period INAF (OATs) partners carried out work aimed to deploy and make operational a high performance computation machine based on ARM based SoC (System on Chip) low power consumption architecture.
 This work has been done in synergy with the ExaNeSt H2020 project which aims at the design and development of an exascale ready supercomputer with a low energy consumption profile, but able to support the most demanding scientific and technical applications.
 This project will produce a prototype based on hybrid hardware (CPUs+accelerators, GPUs and FPGAs) and astrophysical codes are playing a fundamental role to validate the exascale platform.
 Preliminary work has been done to port on the heterogeneous platform a state-of-the-art N-body code (called ExaHiGPUs).
 The work done in the framework of the D-GEX task of the OBELICS work-package consists mainly in

 providing the deployment and operational support of the high performance and low power consumption computation machine built clustering a set of single board computers (Rockchip Firefly-RK3399);